Tejaswireddyallam/Tejaswireddyallam/README.md

 ### Hi there 👋
+- 🔭 I’m currently pursuing masters in Computer Science at Northwest Missouri State University
+- I worked as a servicenow developer which deals with developing application using SNOW

 <!--
 **Tejaswireddyallam/Tejaswireddyallam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.